All Episodes

 Stay right here for our final news roundup and information overload.

-All right, news roundup information uh overload hour on the Sean Hannity show, and uh we have so many investigations coming up.
+All right, news roundup, information overload hour on the Sean Hannity Show.

-And you know, it's getting very, very interesting.
+And, you know, it's getting very, very interesting.

-If you look watch and listen to what James Comer and what Jim Jordan laid out, there are a couple of very significant investigations that are going on.
+If you watch and listen to what James Comer and what Jim Jordan laid out, there are a couple of very significant investigations that are going on.

 Not the least of it, which is the FBI is a politicized.